ZoeyDo/R.Life-Expectancy-vs-Fertility/README.md

 **3. Creating additional data frames**

-Create a data frame (add_1960), as a bridge to merge with data frame "stats_1960" with
+Create a data frame (add_1960), containing two rows: Life.Exp (vector "Life_Expectancy_At_Birth_1960") and Code (vector "Country_Code").
+Row "Code" is the bridge to merge "add_1960" and "stats_1960" in the next step, since "stats_1960" does not have information about Life Expectancy.

+Do the same with year 2013.

 ```r
 add_1960 <- data.frame(Code = Country_Code, Life.Exp = Life_Expectancy_At_Birth_1960)